 In terms of knowledge, a well-performing student will be able to:

-compare environmental and energy policies in a number of European and non-European countries in terms of their ability to mitigate environmental impacts
+Compare environmental and energy policies in different European and non-European countries in terms of their ability to mitigate environmental impacts.

 In terms of skills, a well-performing student will be able to:

-organize knowledge from the course in a coherent comparative analysis that leads to well-justified conclusions
+Organize knowledge from the course in a coherent comparative analysis that leads to well-substantiated conclusions.

-provide constructive feedback in the context of peer reviews
+Provide constructive feedback in the context of group work and peer reviews.

 In terms of general competencies, a student should be able to

-communicate effectively and discuss environmental problems associated with today's energy systems, and formulate and communicate effectively challenges associated with bringing energy systems in alignment with the environment
+Communicate effectively and discuss environmental problems associated with today's energy systems, and formulate and communicate effectively challenges associated with reducing environmental impact from energy systems.

 Required prerequisite knowledge